Understanding FTE Types and Partnership Categories

 Partnership Category is an optional field that helps you classify and report the kinds of relationships you have with companies or organizations.
 The different partnership categories are defined below:

-Paid: A company or organization has exclusively Paid FTE
+Paid: A company or organization has exclusively Paid FTE (i.e. they are paying for all the students working at their company)

 Paid and Unpaid Blended: A company or organization has some Paid FTE and some Unpaid FTE (i.e. the company is paying for less students than they are receiving)